dianamurariu/Dino-game/README.md

 6. **Sound Effects**: The game includes two sound effects:
    - **Jumping Sound**: Plays when the dinosaur jumps.
    - **Game Over Sound**: Plays when the game ends.

-## Project Structure

-The project is organized as follows:

-- **index.html**: The main HTML file containing the structure of the Dino Game.
-- **styles.css**: The CSS file with styles for different elements.
-- **script.js**: The JS file with logic for gameplay, UI controls, obstacle generation, score tracking, and sound effects.
-- **sound/**: Folder containing sound files.

 ## Canvas UI